iambighead/simple-job-dispatcher/README.md

 Curent Version 0.0.1

 simple-job-dispatcher is a simple in-process job dispatcher.
-This is probably useful only if the job you going to do is async, as all jobs are still executied in single event-loop.
+This is probably useful only if the job you going to do is async, as all jobs are still executed in single event-loop.
 If you job is synchronus, it might be easier just to use a simple loop.